ErpNetDocs/webclient/commands/buttons.md

 ---

 ## Reload
-Use to refresh the page, equal to F5 key.
 It appears in the navigators.
+Refreshes the data in the current navigator or table without reloading the entire browser page.
+It forces the navigator data to be loaded again instead of reusing data cached in the browser.
+Unlike the browser’s F5 command, it refreshes only the navigator.

 ---
 ## Details